BrianDoce/RecipeAnalysis/README.md

 |                3 |                        309.6 |                   13101.5 |                   547.385 |
 |                4 |                        302   |                   16894.9 |                   487.187 |
 |                5 |                        298.2 |                   45609   |                   580.018 |

+# Assessment of Missingness
+## NMAR Analysis
+In my dataframe, the three columns that have a significant amount of missing values are description, rating, and review.
+I believe that the missingness of review is NMAR because the probability of the data being missing is tied to the value itself as people who experience positive or negative feelings with the recipe are more likely to write a review.

+## Missingness Dependency
+I first wanted to see if the missingness of ratings depended on calories

+Null Hypothesis: The missingness of rating does not depend on calories.

+Alternate Hypothesis: The missingness of rating does depend on calories.

+Level of Signficance: 0.05

+I ran a permutation test by shuffling the calories 500 times and each time I collected the absolute difference in the average calories of the groups: missing ratings and not missing ratings.

+<iframe
+  src="/assets/calories-missing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+I calculated an observed statistic of 68.98 and a p-value of 0.0, which is less than the level of significance of 0.05.
+This means that we reject the null hypothesis and it suggests that the missingness of rating does depend on calories.